Using an hCG Levels Chart To Monitor Your Pregnancy

 Tracking hCG Levels by Week

-After the pregnancy can be seen on ultrasound, doctors will probably stop measuring hCG altogether.
+After the pregnancy can be seen on ultrasound, providers will probably stop measuring hCG altogether.
 At this point, "the best measure of a normally-growing pregnancy is the monitoring of uterine size by your provider," says Dr. Baldwin.

-When hCG Level Charts Signal a Problem
+When hCG Levels Chart Signals a Problem

 Lower than average hCG levels can indicate: